leo-health/ios/README.md

 ####Uploading the Build

 Did you read the **Rules you must follow** section?
 If not, read that before reading this!
 We use [fastlane](https://fastlane.tools/)!
-Currently we support two builds -- `alpha`, which may be distributed internally, and `testflight` which may be distributed externally to testers.
-In order to upload a build, after installing fastlane on your machine you may type `fastlane ios <lane>` where `<lane>` is either `alpha` or `testflight`
+Currently we support two builds -- `internal`, which may be distributed internally, and `testflight` which may be distributed externally to testers.
+In order to upload a build, after installing fastlane on your machine you may type `fastlane ios <lane>` where `<lane>` is either `internal` or `testflight`

 ```
 fastlane ios internal